-AWS provides a library of meaty whitepapers that can help IT pros get background on AWS services, tips on adopting services, best practices, guidance for architecting solutions and calculations for determining ROI and TCO.
+AWS offers a library of whitepapers that provides background on AWS services, tips on adopting services, best practices, and guidance for architecting solutions, and calculations for determining ROI and TCO.
 All whitepapers are available in PDF and Kindle formats.

 The Open Guide to Amazon Web Services on GitHub is full of practical information, best practices and tips written by engineers who use AWS.
-Be aware that the Guide is in draft form as of this writing, but it's already lengthy and covers general AWS information, learning and career development (like certifications), AWS management, and server and application management.
-Another good GitHub offering is a comprehensive list of AWS resources that help candidates prepare for the AWS certifications.
+Be aware that the guide is in draft form as of the date this article was written, but it's already lengthy and covers general AWS information, learning and career development (like certifications), AWS management, and server and application management.
+Another good GitHub offering is a comprehensive list of AWS resources to help candidates prepare for the AWS certifications.

-The AWS Blog, which is actually several blogs on various AWS components, is ripe with great how-to information on using AWS.
-For example, the AWS Compute blog zeroes-in federation, identity and access management (IAM) roles, Kubernetes clusters and all things compute.
-There are also blogs on AWS architecture, big data, security, mobile development, databases and more.
-Also be sure to check out All Things Distributed, which is Amazon CTO Werner Vogels' blog on building scalable and robust distributed systems.
+The AWS Blog, which is actually several blogs on various AWS components, is rife with great how-to information on using AWS.
+For example, the AWS Compute blog zeroes in federation, identity and access management (IAM) roles, Kubernetes clusters and more.
+There are also blogs on AWS architecture, big data, security, mobile development and databases, to name just a few topics.
+Be sure to check out All Things Distributed, which is Amazon CTO Werner Vogels' blog on building scalable and robust distributed systems.

-RightBrain Networks is a consulting group and AWS partner, which offers cloud strategy, software development, managed services and training (for a fee).
-A terrific free resource is the company's blog, which includes lots of relevant information on cloud computing of all flavors, as well as tips for taking AWS certification exams.
+RightBrain Networks is a consulting group and AWS partner.
+It offers cloud strategy, software development, managed services and training (for a fee).
+A terrific free resource is the company's blog, which includes lots of relevant information on cloud computing of all flavors as well as tips for taking AWS certification exams.
 To see only AWS posts, click Amazon Web Services (AWS) under Categories in the right pane.
 You should also browse the CloudThat blog on AWS for similar information.